Why did Bruce Joffe (Founding Publisher – Portugal Living Magazine) decide to move from the USA for good? Check out his expat interview!

 Do You Need Help Relocating To Portugal?

 If you’re excited to turn this dream into a reality but don’t know where to start, you’re in the right place!
-We hope this expat interview has helped you understand the real situation of living in Portugal and why expats still make the decision to relocate.
+We hope this expat interview has helped you understand the real situation of living in Portugal and why expats still decide to relocate.

 Viv Europe’s experts are just one call away – book a free consultation now and receive advice on what to do next!
 See you soon!